manelmourelo/Quest-Boss-Balancing-Design/README.md

 ### **Step by step process:**

 These steps are taken from the article [How to Make a Video Game Boss](https://www.wikihow.com/Make-a-Video-Game-Boss) from wikiHow.
-But as with all the article I’ll explain it with my words and I’ll try to give explanatory examples.
+But as I've done previously I’ll explain it with my words and I’ll try to give explanatory examples.

    **1. Make sure the boss fits with the current level's theme:** This means that the boss you design must have a relation with the environment that surrounds it.
 The easiest way to explain it is through an example, so I’ll use Ragnaros from World of Warcraft.
 Ragnaros is a fire elemental and the fight takes place in The FireLands.
 It makes sense, a fire elemental in a place full of fire.
 But now imagine Ragnaros in the middle of an ocean.
 It would make zero sense and it will break the immersive feeling of the game.